zhenengxie/zhenengxie.github.io/_drafts/weak-topologies.md

 # The weak topology

 Seen as we are in a vector space, a natural choice of functions are the linear functions $$V \to \mathbb R$$ which were already continuous with respect to the normed topologies.

-This is the weak topology, but is it weak enough?